-The Book That Saves the World June 23, 2016
+The Book That Saves the World Scott Pauley

-A few weeks ago I picked up a copy of the Wall Street Journal in a hotel.
-As I was breezing quickly through the sections my eyes fell on something I could not believe.
+A few weeks ago, I picked up a copy of the Wall Street Journal in a hotel.
+As I was breezing quickly through the sections, my eyes fell on something I could not believe.
 At the bottom of one page was an ad with this startling header: “THE BOOK THAT SAVES THE WORLD.”IMG_1257

 Presents the reconciling and psychologically helping biological explanation of our ‘good and evil’ stricken human condition.
 In doing so it unravels the mystery behind human behavior and ends suffering and conflict at its source – providing the now urgently needed road map for the complete transformation of our lives and world.